 - Uneven gum line or teeth which appear uneven

 - Red or puffy gums

-Our dentists use a soft tissue laser for gum recontouring.
+Our dentists at Drs.
+Of Smiles use a soft tissue laser for gum recontouring.
 This is very different from gum recontouring surgery with a scalpel.
-Old methods cut away gum tissue, leaving an open wound which was painful, slow to heal, involved significant swelling, and carried a high risk of infection.
+Old methods cut away gum tissue, leaving an open wound that was painful, slow to heal, involved significant swelling, and carried a high risk of infection.

 The soft tissue laser is much more precise and seals the incision as it goes.
 Benefits include:

 The length of the laser contouring procedure may vary based on how many teeth are being treated and the extent of shaping that is being done.
 Patients are informed of the estimated duration of their procedure during their consultation so they can plan accordingly.

 The use of a soft tissue laser significantly enhances the gum contouring procedure.
 The laser cauterizes, or seals blood vessels, as it reshapes the gums.
 This decreases bleeding both during and after treatment.
 The immediate cauterization of tissue also helps maintain a sterile oral environment during the procedure, decreasing the risk of infection.
 Most patients notice only mild swelling and bruising after laser gum contouring treatment.
 These common side effects diminish quickly.

 The soft tissue laser operates on a frequency that only targets your gums – not your teeth!
 It’s safe to say that your smile will be completely safe.

 Recovery After Gum Recontouring